 Was hat dein Instrument, was andere nicht haben?

-Piano has the biggest literature.
+The piano has the biggest literature.
 Thousands of pieces were written specifically for the piano, and thousands of other pieces written for other instruments we can still play at the piano!
 We can virtually play everything we want on the piano.
 From just a rhythmic base to imitating a whole orchestra.
 We can play alone with our instrument, or we can play along with any other instrument we wish.
-And being one of the most popular instruments ever, you can find almost everywhere a piano ready to be played!
+And being one of the most popular instruments ever, you can find a piano ready to be played almost anywhere!

 Worauf achtest du dich besonders beim Unterrichten?

-What I pay attention the most is that the student is not becoming a caricature of me, that he's not only imitating what I do without fully understanding why.
-For me it is very important that the student understands completely why he must do that movement and not that other one, why he must play that note with his index and not with his thumb.
-Imitation is one of the most powerful tools of learning, but we must understand the thinking behind each action, otherwise we become like parrots who can imitate speaking without really speak.
+What I pay attention to the most is that the student is not becoming a caricature of me, that they're not only imitating what I do without fully understanding why.
+For me it is very important that the student understands completely why they must do that movement and not that other one, why they must play that note with their index and not with their thumb.
+Imitation is one of the most powerful tools of learning, but we must understand the thinking behind each action, otherwise we become like parrots who can imitate speaking without using language.

 Wie baust du deine Musikstunden auf?

-This depends on the age and level of the student: For children, concentration is precious and not lasting, so I subdivide the lesson in a few sections of 5' to 10' minutes of being on the keyboard learning a piece with short games or distractions in between.
+This depends on the age and level of the student: For children, concentration is precious and not lasting, so I subdivide the lesson in a few sections of five to ten minutes of being on the keyboard learning a piece with short games or distractions in between.
 With more advanced students, we focus mainly on the pieces the student is working on.